bresilla/ros2_nano33/README.md

 The `imu_publisher_node` subscribes to the `/gyro`, `/mag`, and `/acc` topics, aggregates the sensor data, and publishes it as a `sensor_msgs/msg/Imu` message.

-## Make so the sensor can be at specific path
+## Sensor reading

+To read the sensor data from the Arduino Nano 33 BLE Sense board without super user permissions, you can create a udev rule to create a symbolic link to the device file.

 ### 1. Identify the Device Attributes